3rd Annual Technology Safety Summit

-WESNET is pleased to announce the date of our 2nd Annual Technology Safety Summit, which will be held 26-27 October 2017, in Melbourne.
-Building on the success of our inaugural Summit, once again we will bring together national and international experts on technology safety and violence against women.
-This year’s Summit will span two days and focus on presentations and workshops that range from emerging issues such as image-based abuse to cutting edge technology, such as internet of things and smart technology.
+WESNET is pleased to announce the date of our 3rd Annual Technology Safety Summit, which will be held 6-7 September 2018, in the Gold Coast.
+Building on the success of our previous Summits, once again we will bring together national and international experts on technology safety and violence against women.
+This year’s Summit will span two days and focus on presentations and workshops that range from emerging issues.

 Here at WESNET, we’re working towards a future where all women and children live free of domestic and family violence and its consequence.
 In the digital age, understanding how technology works, how to use it, and how to respond when it is misused to assert power and control is a powerful part of making women and their children safer.

 The Technology Summit brings together speakers who are leading the world in understanding and navigating the intersection of domestic violence and sexual assault and technology.
 Presentations will include:

 - How technology is used to harm victims – from social media and other online spaces to traditional technology such as location tracking and smartphone surveillance.

 - How workers can help survivors strategise for safety without having to give up their technology.

 - How digital evidence can be collected to hold perpetrators accountable.

 - Current legislation on technology-facilitated abuse and protections available for victims.

 - Emerging issues such as technology privacy and security and its bearing on survivors of violence against women.